 Cards That Can Transfer ThankYou® Points

 Citi ThankYou® Premier Card: This credit card got an excellent makeover back in April of this year and it’s now one of the top travel rewards credit cards on the market.
-Cardholders can earn 3 points for every $1 spent on travel (including gas), 2 points on dining and entertainment, and 1 point on all other purchases.
-This card also comes with a sign up bonus of 40,000 ThankYou Points if you spend $3,000 on your card in the first 3 months.
+Cardholders can earn 3x on travel including gas, 2x on dining & entertainment, 1x on other purchases.
+This card also comes with a great sign up bonus that allows cardholders to earn 50,000 bonus points after spending $4,000 in purchases within the first 3 months of account opening*.
 The annual fee is $95, waived for first 12 months*. *This offer and/or promotion may have since changed, expired, or is no longer available.

 Citi Prestige® Card: As the name suggests, this is a prestigious credit card that is packed with perks and benefits that travelers will love.
 There is a $450 annual fee, but that’s largely offset by the fact that cardholders can earn a $250 Air Travel Credit each year.
 On top of that, cardholders can earn 3X points on Air Travel and Hotel stays, 2X points on Dining and Entertainment, and 1 point on all other purchases.
 There’s also a sign up bonus of 40,000 points if you spend $4,000 in the first 3 months of cardmembership. *This offer and/or promotion may have since changed, expired, or is no longer available.